 Books and book-like media originally purchased from State or federal funds, when they are no longer useful to an institution shall be disposed of by the institution.
 Book-like media include audio visual materials, CD's, electronic resources, and other learning resources of durable nature.
 These materials may be destroyed locally through standard recycling methods or disposed of by the institution through a local sale; disposed of through a profit-sharing arrangement with a company that resells and recycles books and book-like media; through donations to non-profit, tax-exempt organizations (including college foundations) or tax-supported agencies or institutions; or through public bid sale by the State Surplus Property Agency.
 Colleges shall maintain records and receipts of each sale for auditing purposes.
-Colleges shall use any receipts generated from the sale of surplus books and book-like media.
+Colleges shall use any receipts generated from the sale of surplus books and book-like media to purchase additional books and book-like media.